requirejs/requirejs/docs/optimization.md

 Once the build is done, you can use **appdirectory-build** as your optimized project, ready for deployment.

-## <a name="options">Build layer configuration options</a>
+## <a name="options">All configuration options</a>

-There is an [example.build.js](http://github.com/jrburke/requirejs/blob/master/build/example.build.js) file in the requirejs/build directory that details all of the allowed configuration options.
+There is an [example.build.js](http://github.com/jrburke/requirejs/blob/master/build/example.build.js) file in the requirejs/build directory that details all of the allowed optimization tool configuration options.